 Receiving TDs = 6 points

 If you enjoy these rankings or college fantasy football in general, be sure to subscribe to Mike's college fantasy site.
-There you will receive projections for more than 1,000 players as well as even more content to help you win your league.
+There you will receive rankings for more than 800 players, along with projected depth charts, dynasty targets, sleepers and plenty more CFF content year-round.